sAleksovski/react-native-android-widget/docs/docs/primitives/list-widget.md

 Widget container that shows a scrollable list that can contain multiple items.

-Only the first-level children of the `ListWidget` can be ["clicked"](../handling-clicks.md).
-We can still set `clickAction` on the sub-widgets, but they will not respond to clicks.

 :::danger List item height

 Each list item must have a height of equal or less than the height of the `ListWidget`.